rukiita/todo-app/README.md

 cd frontend && npm start (Runs on port 3000)
 ```

-### 📝 Project Deep Dive: Technical Decisions & Learnings
+# 📝 Technical Decisions

-This section details the architectural choices, testing strategy, and key takeaways from the 3-day development cycle, designed to meet the standards of modern engineering practices.
+This section details the architectural choices, testing strategy, and key takeaways from the 3-day development cycle

-#### 🎯 Project Goal & Strategy
+### 🎯 Project Goal & Strategy

 The primary goal of this project was to simulate a real-world **Front-End Coding Challenge** often used by international tech companies.
-The process prioritized **testability, clean architecture, and error handling** over speed.

 Our workflow was: **Frontend $\rightarrow$ Backend (Initial) $\rightarrow$ Refactoring $\rightarrow$ Test Design $\rightarrow$ Frontend Testing.**